ctrl-alt-del/devenv/README.md

 brew install gradle
 ```

-Once installation is donw, you can verify it by running:
+Once installation is done, you can verify it by running:
 ```sh
 gradle -v
 ```